borela-tech/js-toolbox/README.md

-# Ctrine - Dev preset
+# Ctrine - Dev Preset

-Dependencies required to develop Ctrine apps.
+Useful tools to develop apps and websites.